 1. Pennhurst Asylum, Pennsylvania

+And lastly, the most haunted asylum on our list, Pennhurst Asylum in Pennsylvania.
 With a history riddled with strong accusations of neglect, abuse and torture combined with tales of mental patients being chained to the walls, children kept for years in cribs and even murders, it’s not surprising that Pennhurst Asylum is one of the scariest places in existence.
 The building was opened in 1908 as a state school for the physically and mentally disabled and covered 120 acres, housing more than 10,000 patients at any given time.

-The facility was often accused of dehumanisation and was reported to provide no help for the mentally challenged before finally being shut down in 1986, following several allegations of abuse by residents.
+The facility was often accused of dehumanization and was reported to provide no help for the mentally challenged before finally being shut down in 1986, following several allegations of abuse by residents.
 When Pennhurst was closed, the buildings were abandoned as they were with patients’ belongings strewn about and medical equipment left to rot.